American Folk Art Museum

 Handicapped Access: Accessible.

-Directions: Located on 53rd Street between 5th and 6th Avenues.
-30 minutes from the George Washington Bridge.
+Directions: Located at Columbus Ave. and W. 66th St. 20 minutes from the George Washington Bridge.